Satharus/satharus.me/_posts/2023-04-09-8bit_computer_part3.md

 Every single instruction ever executed on a computer follows an instruction cycle similar to this.
 Even the popular `nop` instruction which stands for "No Operation", still gets to the "Execute" phase and the control unit would then let the components be idle until the current instruction cycle finishes execution.

+A little bit of trivia, in the x86 architecture(before 64-bit iterations): `nop` (opcode `0x90`) was actually just an alias for `xchg eax, eax` which basically swaps the value in the `eax` register itself, to end up doing literally nothing.
+{:.info}

 ### Micro-Instructions
 A micro-instruction is what each instruction divides into.
 Each instruction is basically a set of actions the computer needs to do.
 Each action is considered a micro-instruction.